0xTaghbalut/soon/README.md

+# Announcement :

-Hello, they took down all my previous accounts, i'm re-launching soon! don't forget to follow me to receive updates ;)
+Hello, they took down all my previous accounts, re-launching soon! follow me to receive updates ;)

-update : I added the pgp
+**Update** : As i said i added the pgp.

-update 2 : forum will be by invite only, send me an email if you want to join, make sure to use the pgp.
+**Update 2** : forum will be by invite only, send me an email if you want to join or DM me, for email make sure to use the pgp.

-update 3 : we just tested our payment system, lunching in 2 weeks or so :)
+**Update 3** : for those who don't follow me, we just tested our payment system this evening, launching in 2 weeks or so :) until then, see ya!